silascutler/Proximity/README.md

 proximity_reporter - Generates reports / Pull data / Search<br />
 proximity_server - Core <br />
 <br />
+<b>Setup</b>
+The setup is really up to the user.
+Generally, what I have found to be the best method is one server with a public IP which collects data and one that does the processing.
+The data from the collecting server gets rsynced off to the other.
+I've attached under ~/misc some of the modified system files.
+I use snort for capturing because of the build in packet logging.
+TCPDump / NGREP / TCPFlow / etc. all work as well.

 <b>Installation</b>
  1. Install Modules & Software <br />
  2. Configure proximity_config with needed details <br />